the-butcher/PENPLOTTER.01/pp_hachure/README.md

 ## This repository provides an algorithm to generate hachure lines over a portion of a DEM elevation raster

-The application runs as a web-application in a browser.
-Currently no measures have been taken to put code into i.e. web-workers, therefore user experience is suboptimal at this time.
-It would be a big improvement and should be fairly easy to implement to run each contour increment in a web-worker, as such keeping the application responsive and also clarifying the code.
+The code in this repository runs as a web-application in a browser.

 ### example output